tslumley/notstatschat/content/post/2021-02-02-they-re-back.md

 tags: []
 ---

 The Ihaka Lectures for 2021!
-The speakers are all local, because quarantine and borders and so on.
+The speakers are all local, because quarantine and borders and so on, and wonderful because just because.

 - Dr Simon Urbanek is a member of R Core and has been on the academic staff in the Statistics department since *just before* the borders were closed last year.
 He's talking about infrastructure for distributed statistical computing.